yadrychnikovNicolay/bc_python_flask_form/README.md

 As for prevention, it's quite straight forward since the attack relies only on your server not being set up proprely and/or accepting dangerous inputs.

 <ins>Sanitization</ins>: Input sanitization is a cybersecurity measure of checking, cleaning, and filtering data inputs from users, APIs, and web services of any unwanted characters and strings to prevent the injection of harmful codes into the system.

+Flask configures Jinja2 to sanitize output by default.

 If your app is required to deal with risky characters (Text editor app, etc...), it is recommended to also Sandbox your environment.